ThePhD/future_cxx/papers/source/C - typeof.md

 > probably our implementation detail of having those in TYPE_QUALS
 > that exposes the issue... — [Richard Biener, GCC Maintainer, November 5th, 2020](https://gcc.gnu.org/pipermail/gcc/2020-November/234125.html)

 There is also some disagreement between implementations about what qualifiers are worth keeping with respect to `_Atomic` between implementations.
-Therefore, this feature *strips all qualifiers from the computed type result*.
+Therefore, `typeof` as proposed does not *strips all qualifiers from the computed type result*.
 The reason for this is that a user can add specifiers and qualifications to a type, but can not take them away once they are part of the expression.
 For example, consider the specification of `<complex.h>` that contains macro-provided constants like `_Imaginary_I`.
 These constants have the type `const float _Imaginary`: should all `typeof(_Imaginary_I)` expressions therefore result in a `const float _Imaginary`, or a `float _Imaginary`?
 What about `volatile`?
 And so on, and so forth.

 There is an argument to strip all type qualifiers (`_Atomic`, `const`, `restrict`, and `volatile`) from the final type expression is because they can be added back by the programmer easily.
 However, the opposite is not true: you cannot add back qualifiers or create macros where those qualifiers can be taken in as parameters and re-applied to the function.
 This does leave some room to be desired: some folk may want to deliberately propagate the `const`-ness, `volatile`-ness, or `_Atomic`-ness of an expression to its end users.